 Senior Tips and Information

-MRHS School Counseling will host Financial Aid Night on Monday, October 1st at 6:30 p.m.
-Christy Majors, Assistant Vice President of Student Financial Services at Queens University, will be our guest speaker again this school year.
+MRHS School Counseling hosted Financial Aid Night on Wednesday, October 16, 2019 at 6:30 p.m.
+Ms. Patti Bowman, Assistant Director of Financial Aid at UNC Charlotte was our guest speaker.

 - Overview of financial aid process